univention/univention-keycloak-app/docs/keycloak-app/use-cases.rst

    * - Use certificate in Apache
      - :samp:`yes`

-In this scenario the single sing-on endpoint has its own web server configuration, as web server virtual host.
+In this scenario the single sign-on endpoint has its own web server configuration, as web server virtual host.
 To configure the certificate files for :program:`Keycloak`, set the following UCR variables: